MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/custom-detection-rules.md

 You can view the list of existing custom detection rules, check their previous runs, and review the alerts they have triggered.
 You can also run a rule on demand and modify it.

 > [!TIP]
 > Alerts raised by custom detections are available over alerts and incident APIs.
-For more information, see [Supported Microsoft 365 Defender APIs](api-supported.md).
+For more information, see [Supported Microsoft Defender XDR APIs](api-supported.md).

 ### View existing rules